rsksmart/devportal-1.0/content/rsk-devportal/contribute/writing-contests.md

 - What are the prizes for the winners?
     - Details about contest prizes will be announced closer to the submission deadline.
 Stay tuned for exciting rewards!
 - How do I register for the contest?
-    - To register, visit the [Contest Page on Hackernoon](https://www.contests.hackernoon.com/bitcoin-writing-contest) and follow the instructions to sign up as a participant.
+    - To register, visit the [Contest Page on HackerNoon](https://www.contests.hackernoon.com/bitcoin-writing-contest) and follow the instructions to sign up as a participant.
 - Are there any specific guidelines for submissions?
-    - Yes, detailed contest rules and guidelines are provided on the [Hackernoon platform](https://www.contests.hackernoon.com/bitcoin-writing-contest).
+    - Yes, detailed contest rules and guidelines are provided on the [HackerNoon platform](https://www.contests.hackernoon.com/bitcoin-writing-contest).
 Make sure to review them before submitting your entry.
 - Where can I find more information about Rootstock?
     - Explore additional resources such as the Rootstock website, Developer Portal, Blog, and Discord Community for insights and inspiration.
 See [Useful Guides and Resources](#useful-guides-and-resources)
 - How will winners be notified?
-    - Winners will be notified via email or through official announcements on Hackernoon and Rootstock platforms.
+    - Winners will be notified via email or through official announcements on HackerNoon and Rootstock platforms.
 - Can I republish my contest entry elsewhere after submission?
-    - Participants retain the rights to their submissions but should review [Hackernoon's guidelines](https://www.contests.hackernoon.com/bitcoin-writing-contest) regarding republishing after the contest.
+    - Participants retain the rights to their submissions but should review [HackerNoon's guidelines](https://www.contests.hackernoon.com/bitcoin-writing-contest) regarding republishing after the contest.

 ## Useful Guides and Resources
 * [Rootstock Website](https://rootstock.io/)